Best Hiking Backpack Under $100 in 2026

 Do I need a rain cover for my hiking backpack?

-What’s the difference between a hiking backpack and a regular backpack?
+What is the difference between a hiking backpack and a regular backpack?

-Hiking backpacks have ventilated back panels to reduce sweat, load-bearing hipbelts that transfer weight to your hips, sternum straps for stability, and attachment points for trekking poles and hydration reservoirs.
-Regular backpacks hang all weight from your shoulders, causing fatigue and back pain on trails.
-The structural difference becomes obvious after 2-3 miles of hiking.
+Hiking backpacks feature ventilated back panels, load-bearing hipbelts, sternum straps, and attachment points for trekking poles and hydration reservoirs.
+Regular backpacks hang all weight from your shoulders, which causes fatigue and back pain after just a couple of miles on the trail.